Queen Elizabeth II has died, Buckingham Palace announces

 After turning 18, Elizabeth spent five months with the Auxiliary Territorial Service and learned basic motor mechanic and driving skills.
 "I began to understand the esprit de corps that flourishes in the face of adversity," she recalled later.

 Through the war, she exchanged letters with her third cousin, Philip, Prince of Greece, who was serving in the Royal Navy.
-Their romance blossomed and couple married at Westminster Abbey on 20 November 1947, with the prince taking the title of Duke of Edinburgh.
+Their romance blossomed and the couple married at Westminster Abbey on 20 November 1947, with the prince taking the title of Duke of Edinburgh.

 She would later describe him as "my strength and stay" through 74 years of marriage, before his death in 2021, aged 99.